andrasq/qlogger/README.md

 #### filterBasic = require('qlogger/filters').BasicFilter.create()

-`BasicFilter` produces a plaintext logline with a human-readable timestamp and the logelevel.
+Returns a `BasicFilter` function, which produces a plaintext logline with a human-readable timestamp and the logelevel.

         var filter = require('qlogger/filters').BasicFilter.create();
         logger.addFilter(filter);